 HOW TO PACK YOUR

-Use new rigid corrugated cartons (if using a suitcase or backpack make sure the items inside are securely packed as per below).
+Use new, Heavy-duty, double-ply cardboard cartons (if using a suitcase or backpack make sure the items inside are securely packed as per below).

 If reusing a carton, make sure none of the sides or flaps are bent, torn or punctured.
-Remove or cross out old labels, markings and scan codes.
+Remove old labels, and/or markings and scan codes.

+Layer up.
+Protect your items as much as possible internally, the more protective layers the better.
 Pack with shipping foam, bubble wrap or other packing material.
 This will protect your shipment against the shock that may occur when packages come in contact with each other or hard surfaces.
 Wrap each item separately and completely, and surround each item with bubble wrap.
+We recommend putting a bin liner in each box or bag first, then packing into the box.
+For clothes and books, photos etc, pack these into additional bin liners, seal, then pack into the box(s)

 Protect sharp and pointed objects with added packing material.

-Ship packages separately - do not bind several together.
+Ship packages separately - do not bind several packages together, as each individual box requires its own label.

 Wrap each item separately.